 Bronze is a warm metal that is substantive and durable.
 It is my goal to produce about 100 pieces of work that will be a legacy for others to experience and enjoy.

 I like to cast bronze objects that provoke and stimulate thought.
 To see what my various projects are, explore my bronze castings.
-If you would like to see some of the anime garage kits that I have assembled and painted, look at my resin model gallery or my personal website.
+If you would like to see a select few of the anime garage kits that I have assembled and painted, look at my resin model gallery.